Awezixa/Steps_in_the_Dark/README.md

 `gcc -Wall -Wextra -Werror -std=c17 box.c doorAndKeys.c main.c map.c menu.c player.c cheats.c torch.c projectile.c -o StepsintheDark && StepsintheDark`

+Run the .exe use `make run` command in the cmd.
+This calls the and build the visuals of the game

 # Game features
 - Dynamic lighting
 - Throwable projectile with dynamic lighting (Throwable is thrown in direction in which was picked up)